Cellulite is not a very pleasing thing to look at. And if you’re looking for remedies, you’ve got to try gua sha for cellulite! It works like a charm.

 Should I do gua sha morning or night?

-There’s not a right answer.
+There’s no right answer here.
 Use it whenever you want to or have some time for yourself.
 I like to gua sha in the morning for face slimming and reducing puffiness.
 However, I use it at night for my body as it helps me relax and switch my sleep mode instantly!

 Mistakes To Avoid With Gua Sha